pagekey/website/_posts/2018-03-23-simple-linux-kernel-source-modifications.md

 As it turns out, it's harder than expected.
 Keep reading to get the full rundown on how I edited the kernel source,  built it, broke it (several times), and finally made a simple change that outputted to the system logs.

+# Prerequisite

-Before we start, you may want to check out how to [build the kernel](http://pagekeysolutions.com/blog/2018/03/03/compile-the-linux-kernel-from-source.html), since we'll just be talking code in this article.
+Before we start, you may want to check out how to [build the kernel](http://pagekeysolutions.com/blog/2018/03/03/compile-the-linux-kernel-from-source.html).
+This will allow you to make the modifications yourself as we go through the article, and eventually make your own changes.

 # Modifications

 Let's get our hands dirty.
-Today our goal will be to add a snippet of code that does some math for us, and prints several lines to the system log using `printk`.
+Today, our goal will be to add a snippet of code that does some math for us, and prints several lines to the system log using `printk`.
 The snippet we will be using is as follows:

 {% highlight c %}
 printk(KERN_DEBUG "Hello this is Steve calling, I'm currently trapped in your kernel.");